V. Narayanasamy

 Velu Narayanasamy (born 30 May 1947) is an Indian politician who served as the 10th Chief Minister of Puducherry from 2016 to 2021.
-He is a member of Indian National Congress political party.
+He is a member of the Indian National Congress.

 He previously served as Member of Parliament, representing Puducherry in the Lok Sabha.
 He served as a Union Minister of State in the Prime Minister's Office in the Manmohan Singh government.

 In the 2014 general elections, he was defeated by the NDA candidate R. Radhakrishnan, who was backed by the ruling All India N.R.
 Congress.
 He is a member of the Congress Working Committee as well as All India Congress Committee's General Secretary.